 Cornish Design has always kept up with changes in technology and culture, but this year it has launched a curricular plan that goes beyond "responding to change" and gives our students the tools they need to lead innovation, rather than merely adapt to it.

-Cornish Design offers a student-centered education, currently enrolling 133 students.
+Cornish Design offers a student-centered education.
 Our department is small enough to work with every student personally, and we support each student’s particular range of talents.
 First, students develop the time-honored foundational skills: drawing, 2D fundamentals, and 3D fabrication.
 Then, while using the most current in digital tools, they incorporate design history, semiotic and systems analysis, and design thinking into their skill-sets.

 A solid design education is an exceptional long-term investment.
 The ways we facilitate problem-solving strategies in our students ensures that they are able to “pivot” and act quickly and intelligently in our evolving world.